Lenard-Code/TheChromShow/README.md

 ## Future Enhancements

 This is a barebones proof of concept (PoC) for bringing the needed DLLs.
-Future enhancements could include searching for needed DLLs on the system instead of downloading them to disk.
+Future enhancements (up to you) could include searching for needed DLLs on the system instead of downloading them to disk.
+Loading to memory, blah, blah, blah